Biohacking can appear to be a complex subject, and just for people seeking the ultimate performance physically or mentally. But

 The interaction between internal and external factors in your daily life should be balanced.
 Just like supplement stacking, the trick is to use complimentary biohacks to maximize your natural biological functions.

-But technology can work with you as well as against you, so to automate your down-time, use a filter on your device.
+Technology can work with as well as against you, for that reason use a filter on your device.
 By powering down your mind, you will tell your body that it’s time to rest and facilitate a nourishing sleep.

-If you are using a PC or Mac, there is an excellent app called Flux that changes the screen contrast depending on the time of day, and can be pre-set to dim when it’s time for you to start the biological process of mental relaxation.
-Both Android and Apple phones have this feature built in, offering a simple biohack that guides you to be screen-free for at least 30 minutes before bedtime.
+Using a PC or Mac?
+There is an excellent app called Flux that changes the screen contrast depending on the time of day.
+Flux can be pre-set to dim when it’s time for you to start the biological process of mental relaxation.
+Both Android and Apple phones have this feature built-in.
+So be screen-free for at least 30 minutes before bedtime.

 You get out what you put in, so why wouldn’t you choose a biohack that benefits you?
 We’ve already discussed the advantages of melatonin, and foods like bananas are known to naturally increase those levels.
 But what about the rest of your diet?

 A sometimes-overlooked internal factor that is potentially the most important of all is mental well-being.
-When you live a busy life that involves high levels of stress and anxiety, your internal balance will be in constant flux.
-On a very basic level, that can make it a nightmare (pun intended) to do something as simple as fall asleep.
-But by applying biohacks that deal with diet and fitness, you can also positively impact your mindset.
+When you live a busy life that involves stress and anxiety, your internal balance will be in constant flux.
+This can make it a nightmare (pun intended) to do something as simple as fall asleep.
+Consiquently by applying biohacks that deal with diet and fitness, you can also positively impact your mindset.

 The benefits of biohacking